Overview

 General requirements

-- Applicants will normally have achieved a minimum grade of a hold an honours primary degree with Second Class Honours Grade 2 (or equivalent) in any discipline.
-Candidates will be normally be graduates from cognate disciplines, including but not limited to: Social Science, Education (incl.
+- Applicants will normally have achieved a minimum grade of a Second Class Honours Grade II in a primary honours degree (NFQ, Level 8).
+Applicants will normally be graduates from cognate disciplines, including but not limited to Social Science, Education (incl.
 Sports Studies), Social Work, Early Years and Childhood Studies, Social Care (NFQ, Level 8), Sociology and Psychology.

 -